 The whale season only runs from June to mid-December.
-Then, what to do when you didn’t take this into consideration when planning your trip, and you ended up visiting when the whales have left?
+Then, what to do when you didn’t take this into consideration when you planned your trip, and you ended up visiting when the whales had left?

 Don’t worry!
-There are still stuff to do on Peninsula Valdés.

 Here are some ideas on to what to do on Peninsula Valdés when the whales have left (... of course, this can also be added to your do-to list in the whale season):

 1) Swimming with sea lions